Plugins

 Quill Next is built with a plugin system that allows you to extend the editor's functionality.

-You can place the plugins as the children of the QuillEditor
+You can place the plugins as the children of the QuillEditor component.

 <QuillEditor> {/* Your plugins */}</QuillEditor>

-For example, you can use the NotionToolbarPlugin
+For example, you can use the NotionToolbarPlugin to add a toolbar to the editor.

 Quill Next provides a suite of utilities to help you create your own plugins, and also offers a set of